viam-devrel/viamcodelabs/site/viamguides/src/smart-snack-dispenser/smart-snack-dispenser.md

 1. Notice adding this service adds the vision service called `vision-1`.
 From the **ML Model** section of the panel, select `mlmodel-1`.
    ![select ML model for vision service](assets/configureVision.webp)
 1. **Save** your changes in the top right and wait a few moments for the configuration changes to take effect.
-1. At the bottom of the `vision-1` panel, expand the **TEST** section to ensure you have configured the service properly and
+1. At the bottom of the `vision-1` panel, expand the **TEST** section to ensure you have configured the service properly and can see the classifications table and its label predictions.
    ![test vision service](assets/testVision.webp)

 ### Add a refill-controller service